Welcome to today's edition of the Rush 24-7 podcast.

 I know it's showtime.

-Um putting on my amateur hurricane hunter hat here, trying to figure out what's going on with this latest hurricane.
+I'm literally swamped here, folks, putting on my amateur hurricane hunter hat here, trying to figure out what's going on with this latest hurricane.

 Anyway, greetings and welcome.

-It's the Rush Limbaugh program, and we are here and we are ready to go already Thursday on the fastest week in media.
+It's the Rush Limbaugh program, and we are here, and we are ready to go already Thursday on the fastest week in media.

-The telephone number, 800 282-2882, the email address is rush at eIBNet.com.
+The telephone number, 800-282-2882, the email address is rush at EIBnet.com.

-All right, I I look, I know there are a lot of people in South Florida that that are they're very much concerned about this hurricane of where it's gonna go, and uh I'm one of them.
+All right, look, I know there are a lot of people in South Florida that are very much concerned about this hurricane and where it's going to go.

 So I'm in the process of trying to figure out.

-So whether depending on well, I probably have to go to New York anyway.
+So whether, depending on, well, I probably have to go to New York anyway.

-It's nothing to do with New York.
+I can't, it's nothing to do with New York.

 I love the city.

-This hurricane, so I'm watching this.
+So I'm watching this.

-And folks, I don't know whether I should tell you what I think, because I don't want to create any, I mean, I'm not a forecaster.
+And folks, I don't know whether I should tell you what I think because I don't want to create any, I mean, I'm not a forecaster.

-I'm not, I'm just like you on a consumer.
+I'm a consumer.

-It'll it'll it'll knock it down to a category one or two, but that's not even the big thing.
+It'll knock it down to a category one or two.

-The big thing is that of all the relevant models, and I've been I'm studying this long enough to know now which models the National Hurricane Center uses a lot and factors a lot which ones I throw out.
+The big thing is that of all the relevant models, and I've been studying this long enough to know now which models the National Hurricane Center uses a lot and factors a lot which ones I throw out.

 The others go through the Florida Straits.

-We go through the Florida States.
+I cream the keys and go through the Florida States.

-I mean, I I'm not I'm not the expert here.
+I mean, I'm not the expert here.

 I did win that one.